citelab/JAMScript/jview.md

 			}
 			]
 			"trigger": "emitValue", // Callback.
-This specific one will emit to the backend, "state": "currentState" // This is a string that refers to the variable in the store }
+This specific one will emit to the backend, "state": "currentState", // This is a string that refers to the variable in the store "mode": 0,
+			"interval": 2000, // no effect while in mode 1
+			"onStatus": "onStatus", // no effect while in mode 1 "onStatusName": "onStatus" // no effect while in mode 1 }
 	],
 	"store": {
-		"currentState": "state_1"
+		"currentState": "state_1",
+		"onStatus": false // no effect while in mode 1
 	}
 }
 ...